cmrgvu/cmrgvu.github.io/_pages/certificatecourse.md

 CMRG offers specialized certificate programs tailored for regulators, industry professionals, and scholars (Executive Education and Capacity Building) seeking a deeper understanding of regulatory enforcement and compliance.

+In May 2026, CMRG organised a two-day workshop on Responsible Regulation: Regulatory Impact Assessments and Public Consultations.
 In March 2025, CMRG organised a two-day certificate course on __Enforcement Process for Regulators, Regulated Entities, and Regulatory Practitioners__.
-For more details about this event, please visit the _[Past Events](https://cmrgvu.github.io/pastevents/)_ section.
+For more details about these events, please visit the _[Past Events](https://cmrgvu.github.io/pastevents/)_ section.